-A pupil becomes a 'persistent absentee' when he or she misses 10% or more schooling for whatever reason.
-Absence at this level is doing considerable damage to any child's educational prospects and we need parents' fullest support and co-operation to tackle this.
+A pupil becomes a 'persistent absentee' (PA) when he or she misses 10% or more schooling for whatever reason.
+Absence at this level is doing considerable damage to any child's educational prospects and we need parents'/carers' fullest support and co-operation to tackle this.
 We monitor all absence thoroughly.
-Any Main School or Gosforth Junior High student who is seen to have reached the PA mark, or is at risk of moving towards that level, is given priority and parents will be informed by letter from the schools' Attendance and Welfare Officers.
+Any Main School student who is seen to have reached the PA mark, or is at risk of moving towards that level, is given priority and parents will be informed by letter from the school's Attendance and Welfare Officers.

-PA pupils in Main School and Gosforth Junior High are tracked and monitored carefully.
+PA pupils in Main School are tracked and monitored carefully.
 All PA cases and those at risk of becoming PA are closely monitored by our Attendance and Welfare Officers and legal referrals to the Local Authority may be made in circumstances where improvement in attendance is not made or sustained.